surgedevs/pomelo-checker/README.md

 username: Database username
 password: Database password

-Set up Apache vHost/ nginx Server Block pointing to the directory of the site.
+Set up Apache vHost pointing to the directory of the site.